CMM COMPASS

 Kreon Zephyr Series

-Source:Kreon website (https://www.kreon3d.com/products/zephyr-iii-3d-scanner-for-cmms)
+Source: Kreon website (https://www.kreon3d.com/products/zephyr-iii-3d-scanner-for-cmms)

-• Accuracy down to 0.01 mm (model dependent).
+• Accuracy down to 0.01 mm, depending on the model

-• Blue laser technology for enhanced surface capture.
+• Blue laser technology for enhanced surface capture

-• Compatible with articulated arms and CMMs.
+• Compatible with articulated arms and CMMs

-• High-resolution scanning for detailed geometry.
+• High-resolution scanning for detailed geometry capture

-• Suitable for inspection and reverse engineering.
+• Suitable for inspection and reverse engineering

 Scantech TrackScan-P Series